Complex manifolds with maximal torus actions: Introduction

-We also consider morphisms in both $\mathcal{C}_1$ and $\mathcal{C}_2$ and show that $\mathcal{F}_1$ and $\mathcal{F}_2$ are not only bijections but also category isomorphisms (Theorem \ref{theo:functor}).
-As an application, we show that $\mathcal{F}_1$ gives a complete invariant as complex manifolds, that is, \begin{theo}[See also Theorem \ref{theo:biholo}]\Label{intro:biholo} Let $M_1$ and $M_2$ be compact connected complex manifolds, equipped with maximal actions of compact tori $G_1$ and $G_2$ which preserve the complex structures on $M_1$ and $M_2$, respectively.
-Then, $M_1$ is biholomorphic to $M_2$ if and only if $\mathcal{F}_1([M_1,G_1])$ is isomorphic to $\mathcal{F}_2([M_2,G_2])$. \end{theo}
+As an application of Theorem \ref{intro:equivalence}, we show that $\mathcal{F}_1$ gives a complete invariant as complex manifolds.
+Namely, \begin{theo}[See also Theorem \ref{theo:biholo}]\Label{intro:biholo} Let $M_1$ and $M_2$ be compact connected complex manifolds, equipped with maximal actions of compact tori $G_1$ and $G_2$ which preserve the complex structures on $M_1$ and $M_2$, respectively.
+Then, $M_1$ is biholomorphic to $M_2$ if and only if $\mathcal{F}_1(M_1,G_1)$ is isomorphic to $\mathcal{F}_1(M_2,G_2)$. \end{theo} We also study on equivariant princiapal holomorphic bundles in complex manifolds with maximal torus actions.
+We show that LVMB manifolds appear as building blocks of complex manifolds with maximal torus actions. \begin{theo}[See also Theorem \ref{theo:universal}]\Label{intro:universal} For any compact connected complex manifold $M$ equipped with a maximal action of a compact torus $G$ which preserves the complex structure on $M$, there exists an LVMB manifold $X_{n,m}$ and an equivariant principal holomorphic bundle $\psi \co X_{n,m} \to M$.
+In particular, every compact complex manifold with a maximal torus action is a quotient of an LVMB manifold. \end{theo}

-We also study about complex structures on moment-angle complexes and partial quotients.
-A moment-angle complex $\mathcal{Z}_\Sigma$, defined for any abstract simplicial complex $\Sigma$ with a finite vertex set, is a topological space equipped with an action of a compact torus.
-In \cite{Panov-Ustinovsky}, Panov and Ustinovsky found a sufficient condition for a moment-angle complex to admit a complex structure invariant under the torus action.
-In this paper, we show that the condition given by Panov and Ustinovsky is necessary and sufficient condition, and any complex structure invariant under the torus action coincides with a complex structure constructed by Panov and Ustinovsky (Theorem \ref{theo:mam}).
-A partial quotient is a quotient $\mathcal{Z}_\Sigma/S$ of a moment-angle complex $\mathcal{Z}_\Sigma$ by a subtorus $S$ which acts on $\mathcal{Z}_\Sigma$ freely.
-We also characterize partial quotients which admit complex structures invariant under the quotient torus by $S$ (Theorem \ref{theo:partial}).

-As an application, we also give a complete classification of compact connected complex $n$-manifolds with holomorphic nondegenerate $\C^n$-actions.
-The notion of nondegenerate action is introduced by Tien Zung and Van Minh in \cite{Tien-Van}.
-The classification of compact connected complex manifolds which admit nondegenerate $\C^n$-actions can be obtained by Theorem \ref{intro:maintheo} and by the following: \begin{theo}[See also Theorem \ref{theo:nondeg}]\Label{intro:nondeg} Let $M$ be a compact connected complex manifold of complex dimension $n$.
+As another application, we also give a complete classification of compact connected complex $n$-manifolds with holomorphic nondegenerate $\C^n$-actions.
+The notion of nondegenerate action is introduced by Zung and Minh in \cite{Zung-Minh}.
+The classification of compact connected complex manifolds which admit nondegenerate $\C^n$-actions can be obtained by Theorem \ref{intro:biholo} and by the following: \begin{theo}[See also Theorem \ref{theo:nondeg}]\Label{intro:nondeg} Let $M$ be a compact connected complex manifold of complex dimension $n$.
 Then, $M$ admits a holomorphic nondegenerate $\C^n$-action if and only if $M$ admits an action of a compact torus $G$ which is maximal and preserves the complex structure on $M$. \end{theo}